Kakadu National Park

 Over 280 species of birdlife can be found within the wetlands at Kakadu National Park, which constitutes one third of all Australian bird species.
 The best place to catch a glimpse of some of this diverse birdlife is at Mamukala Wetlands, where you can stroll along the walkways and visit the bird hide.
 Look over the wetland and spot enormous herons and the tiny, electric-blue forest kingfisher, or hear the shrill calls of the whistling duck, as well as a host of other species.

-Made famous by ‘Crocodile Dundee’, one of the best places in the park to watch the sunset is Gunlom Plunge Pool.
-Here you can go for a dunk in Kakadu’s answer to the infinity pool while looking out across the lush wetlands and distant rolling hills.
+One of the best places in the park to watch the sunset is Ubirr Rock.
+Here you can go climb to the top and be rewarded with views across the Nadab Floodplain, bathed in the changing crimsons of the setting sun.
 A more accessible, but no less spectacular, spot to watch the daylight ebb away is Nadab Lookout.
 This is one of Kakadu’s most famous spots, providing a perch over the Nadab Floodplain and its ribbons of rainforest.

 Chat to Us About Tailor-Making Your Trip!